-NOTE: Closed-toe shoes are required; no sandals are allowed!
+NOTE: Closed-toe shoes are required for tours; no sandals are allowed!

 DZero is one of two detectors at Fermilab where the proton/anti-proton collisions took place in the Tevatron.
-The Tevatron was the world's largest accelerator until the startup of the Large Hadron Collider at CERN.
+The DZero detector (along with the CDF detector) was used for the discovery of the top quark in 1995.
+The tour will also include a visit to the Tevatron tunnel.
+The Tevatron was the world's highest energy collider until the startup of the Large Hadron Collider at CERN.
 Coordinated by Stefan Gruenendahl.

 NuMI Underground (MINOS)

 Travel 300 feet underground into the NuMI tunnel and check out the MINERvA and MINOS near detectors.
 Learn about neutrino beams and long-baseline experiments.
-Coordinated by Bill Lee.
+Coordinated by Dee Hahn.

-Using a 50-foot-diameter superconducting muon storage ring, scientists will accelerate an intense beam of muons to determine the value of a property known as the g-2 of the muon.
-Coordinated by Aria Soha and Jerry Annala.
+Using a 50-foot-diameter superconducting muon storage ring, scientists will accelerate an intense beam of muons to measure the anomalous magnetic moment of the muon with unprecedented precision of 140 parts per billion.
+Coordinated by Dee Hahn.

-The Fermilab Test Beam Program provides flexible, equal, and open access to test beams for research and development of detector technologies.
-The facility uses two versatile beamlines to provide beam in a multitude of particle types and a range of energies, with which users can test equipment or detectors.
-Coordinated by Aria Soha.
+The Fermilab Test Beam Program provides flexible, equal, open access to test beams for research and development of detector technologies.
+The facility uses two versatile beamlines to provide beam in a multitude of particle types and a range of energies, with which users can test equipment and characterize new detectors.
+Coordinated by Mandy Rominsky.